Wankowicz-Lab/wankowicz-lab.github.io/philosophy/index.md

 <div style="margin-top: 100px;">
 </div>

 ## Our goal is to become the best scientists we can be, believing that excellence in science will naturally follow.
-To achieve this, we dedicate ourselves to the following guiding principles.</span>**
+To achieve this, we dedicate ourselves to the following guiding principles.

 <div style="margin-top: 50px;">
 </div>